What Are Sea Lice? Florida Health Department Issues Warning To Beachgoers

-Sea lice have invaded Florida’s northwestern beaches and The Department of Health is warning beachgoers to be careful.
+Sea lice have invaded Florida’s northwestern beaches and the Department of Health is warning beachgoers to be careful.
 These creatures are pretty small but they can leave you with a large, nasty rash, People Magazine reports.

-“They aren’t very intense, which is why we call them sea lice and not sea hornets or sea wasps,” said David Greenwood, the director of public safety for Pensacola beaches in an interview with the Pensacola News Journal “It’s just one of those you have to deal with when you go into the Gulf of Mexico.”
+“They aren’t very intense, which is why we call them sea lice and not sea hornets or sea wasps,” said David Greenwood, the director of public safety for Pensacola beaches in an interview with the Pensacola News Journal.
+“It’s just one of those you have to deal with when you go into the Gulf of Mexico.”

 Sea lice aren’t actually lice at all.
-They’re jellyfish larvae and just like their larger, full-grown counterparts, they have a sting.
-On its website, The Florida Department of Health advises that these organisms typically show up in bodies of saltwater between March and August.
+They’re jellyfish larvae, and just like their larger, full-grown counterparts, they have a sting.
+On its website, the Florida Department of Health advises that these organisms typically show up in bodies of saltwater between March and August.
 They are particularly prevalent in the Gulf of Mexico.

 The rash often shows up as patches of itchy lesions but sea lice can cause some other health problems as well.

-“Other symptoms include nausea, vomiting, diarrhea, headache, weakcills, muscle spasms, arthralgias, and a sense of malaise,” The Florida Department of Health adds.
+“Other symptoms include nausea, vomiting, diarrhea, headache, weakcills, muscle spasms, arthralgias, and a sense of malaise,” the Florida Department of Health adds.
 “It is unknown whether some of these symptoms reflect the ingestion of infected seawater or are manifestations of a systemic immune response.”

-The rash can take up to a weak to clear up but the health department notes that they can return after the initial outbreak has disappeared.
+The rash can take up to a week to clear up, but the health department notes that they can return after the initial outbreak has disappeared.

 You can treat the lesions by applying an antihistamine, like diphenhydramine, and a hydrocortisone cream to the affected area.
 If the symptoms reoccur after clearing up, they advise getting a shot of epinephrine or administering oral or intramuscular steroids.
-A 1.0% corticosteroid cream could also be helpful.
+A 1.0 percent corticosteroid cream could also be helpful.

 Sea Lice Warning issued for some Florida beaches.
 Here's what you need to know https://t.co/s1mxuwv6aO pic.twitter.com/mu10h6JuD2